jig/raspi-cputemp/README.md

 # raspi-cputemp

-Minimal package to read ARM CPU of the Raspberry Pi 4.
+Minimal package to read ARM CPU temperature of the Raspberry Pi 4.

 Idea from https://github.com/fgrosse/pi-temp.